-- Students are expected to wear their uniform shirts and either black or blue pants during all labs and clinical rotations.
-In addition to this section, see the UTMC dress code. - Personal cleanliness, including the absence of controllable body odors are expected.
+- > Students are expected to wear their University of Toledo EMS Program shirts and either black or blue pants during all labs and clinical rotations.
+In addition to this section, see the UTMC dress code. - ➤ Personal cleanliness, including the absence of controllable body odors are expected.
 Perfumes and fragrances are to be kept at a minimum.
-Perfumes and/or cologne are prohibited in patient care environments. - Clothing must be neat and clean with no derogatory or potentially offensive pictures or verbiage.
+Perfumes and/or cologne are prohibited in patient care environments. - ➤ Clothing must be neat and clean with no derogatory or potentially offensive pictures or verbiage.
 Pants may not have holes, and no undergarments are to be exposed.
-Tops shall not reveal cleavage or armpits. - Shoes must be clean and in good repair.
+Tops shall not reveal cleavage or armpits. - ➤ Shoes must be clean and in good repair.
 Sandals, flip flops, or thongs are not to be worn.
 In the classroom, skill lab, and clinical setting, the student will be exposed to needles and body fluids.
-Any open shoe can result in exposure or needle stick. - Hair must be kept clean and well-groomed.
-Beards/mustaches must be trimmed and neat in appearance. - Hats/caps may not be worn during educational activities or in any patient care environment. - Fingernails must be clean, well-manicured, and the length appropriate for the EMS workplace and in-patient care environments.
-Artificial nails are not allowed in the clinical setting since they harbor bacteria, posing a risk to patients. - > Tattoos and piercings follow the University of Toledo policies - > Necklaces and dangling jewelry of any type are prohibited in patient care environments. - Name tags, when issued, shall be worn above the waist, and the student's name markings identifying the person as a student must be clearly visible.
-Promedica facilities require their own onboarding and provides their own name badges that must be worn at those sites.
+Any open shoe can result in an exposure or needle stick. - ➤ Hair must be kept clean and well-groomed.
+Beards/mustaches must be trimmed and neat in appearance. - ➤ Hats/caps may not be worn during educational activities or in any patient care environment. - Fingernails must be clean, well-manicured, and the length appropriate for the EMS workplace and patient care environments.
+Artificial nails are not allowed in the clinical setting since they harbor bacteria, posing a risk to patients. - ➤ Tattoos and piercings shall follow University of Toledo policies - Necklaces and dangling jewelry of any type are prohibited in patient care environments. - Name tags, when issued, shall be worn above the waist, and the student's name markings identifying the person as a student must be clearly visible.
+ProMedica facilities require their own onboarding and provide their own name badges that must be worn in addition to the University of Toledo EMS Program ID.